top of page

 Here are four integrated principles that can serve as a guidebook:

-Build Trust as a Foundation for Change: As the ELM model shows, the peripheral route is often where influence begins.
-Before presenting data or logic, use principles like liking, reciprocity, and authority to build trust and connection, making your message persuasive even before its content is examined.
+As the ELM model shows, the peripheral route is often where influence begins.
+Before presenting data or logic, use principles like liking, reciprocity, and authority to build trust and connection.
+This makes your message persuasive even before its content is examined.

-Weave the Organizational and Social Narrative: People's attitudes in an organization are also influenced by external institutional forces.
-To drive deep change, you must create a narrative that blends the "why" (the central route) with the "how" (social proof and mimetic isomorphism).
+People's attitudes in an organization are influenced by external institutional forces.
+To drive deep change, create a narrative that blends the "why" (the central route) with the "how" (social proof and mimetic isomorphism).
 When managers successfully highlight the efforts of leading organizations or relevant peer groups, they use isomorphic mechanisms to generate legitimacy for change.

-Turn Change into a Norm: The most effective path to lasting attitude change is when the change becomes part of the collective identity.
-When a team, company, or family sees change as an integral part of their norms and values, resistance naturally diminishes.
+The most effective path to lasting attitude change is when the change becomes part of the collective identity.
+When a team, company, or family sees change as integral to their norms and values, resistance naturally diminishes.
 By fostering a culture of openness to new information, curiosity, and development, you can create an environment that encourages the central route and reduces the dominance of cognitive biases.

-The belief that the power of logic alone can change minds is the greatest weakness of any change agent.
-Changing attitudes isn't a task of simply distributing data; it's a mission to become part of the stories people tell themselves, along with their aspirations, identities, and collective norms.
-The deepest lesson isn't how to win an argument, but how to understand the profound human need for consistency, belonging, and identity.
-This is the insight that will allow you to transform an impossible argument into an attitude-shaping dialogue.
+The belief that logic alone can change minds is the greatest weakness of any change agent.
+Changing attitudes isn't merely about distributing data; it's a mission to become part of the stories people tell themselves, along with their aspirations, identities, and collective norms.

 Sources